Parth099/College-Notes/CompSci/CIS3207 - OS/readings/Week 10 - Swapping/OSTEP 22 - Swapping Policies.md

 > The Least-Frequently-Used (LFU) policy replaces the least-frequently used page when an eviction must take place.

-## Implementing Historical Algorithms
+## Implementing History-based Algorithms for Page Replacement
-Unlike FIFO, the LRU algorithm needs accounting work to be done per each memory reference to keep of which page was must recently used and which pages is to be evicted next.
+Unlike FIFO, the LRU algorithm needs *more* accounting work to be done per each memory reference to keep of which page was must recently used and which pages is to be evicted next.

 Hardware could come into play here.
 For example, it can update a time field per memory access.
 Then when a page needs to be replaced the system can scan the time stamps and remove it.
 However, scanning each page for a timestamp is not very efficient.

 ## Approximating LRU
-First we introduce a `use` bit^[1] which is initialized to 0.
+First we introduce a `use` bit[^1] which is initialized to 0.
 Whenever a page is referenced (read/written) the use bit is set to 1.

 ### Clock Algorithm
 Suppose replacement needs to occur and the current page in use is $P$ .